Learn

 buyer persona illustration with an icon of a woman at the center with 6 boxes of descriptions around

-#3 Research competitors
+#3 Research your competitors

 As both these websites would be fighting for similar keywords, you need to see the kind of content they’re creating, the keywords they prioritize, the links they’re building, their top traffic-driving pages, the type of content that gets most backlinks, branded vs non-branded traffic split, etc.